 Typically, I’ll delete all my excess screenshots when I’m finished with them, but a free jailbreak tweak called Screender by iOS developer Esquilliaims to make this process easier by implementing a screenshot delete function directly into iOS’ Control Center interface.

 If you’re an Instagram user, then you might like the feature which saves every photo you take and post on Instagram to your iPhone Camera roll.
 But many might find this inconvenient or unnecessary.
-If the latter is you, then you’ll like this tutorial.
+If the latter is you, then this tutorial is for you.

-Here’s how to stop iPhone from saving Instagram photos to the Camera roll.
+Here’s how to stop iPhone from saving Instagram pictures to the Photos app.

 You can hide images from the Camera Roll in iOS’ native Photos app to prevent them from appearing in your image list, but hidden images are quickly discovered by prying eyes when someone holding your iPhone opens the “Hidden” album in the Photos app.